Tattoo Aftercare

 Aftercare essentials

 Below you’ll see a couple of products I actually use myself and can recommend without hesitation.
-These are not affiliate links to Amazon – so unfortunately you won’t sponsor studios coffee arsenal, but you can sponsor your own better healing, now to important stuff.
+These are not affiliate links – so unfortunately you won’t sponsor studios coffee arsenal, but you can sponsor your own better healing, now to important stuff.

 So there’s sense in having these links here.
 If you were my personal client, you’d already have left the studio with my own aftercare kit.
 But if you’re not, and you’re just here looking for solid info, you can still order the same tried-and-tested products I’ve worked with for years.